 Before Sealing, Know Your Surface

-• Cement-based sanded grout is an adhesive mixture of water, cement, and sand that fills in the gaps between tiles.
+- Cement-based sanded grout is an adhesive mixture of water, cement, and sand that fills in the gaps between tiles.
 This combination of natural compounds is porous, making sanded grout susceptible to water and grease damage, dirt, mold, and even bacteria.
 Here, a grout sealer is a must to cover or plug those microscopic spaces and keep your grout clean and fresh.

-• In epoxy-based unsanded grout, epoxy resins are combined with filler powders to create an extremely tight bond.
+- In epoxy-based unsanded grout, epoxy resins are combined with filler powders to create an extremely tight bond.
 This provides certain advantages over cement-based grout: It’s non-porous and easily cleaned, very durable, and almost stain-proof—all without requiring a grout sealer.
 That said, it’s not perfect.
 Its disadvantages include its artificial, almost plastic appearance; hard-to-remove grout haze; and pricier installation.

 Selecting a Sealer Type

 Water-based sealers offer a strong safe alternative.
-According to the North American Tile Cleaning Organization, these water-based grout sealers have lower VOC levels and are generally more effective than solvent-based counterparts.
+According to the North American Tile Cleaning Organization, these water-based grout sealers have lower VOC levels and are generally more effective than their solvent-based counterparts.

 The Right Applicator for Your Surface Size